 - With the initiation of economic reforms in India from 1991 onwards, the then government initiated the ‘Look East Policy’ which was particularly focused on Southeast Asia and East Asia.

 - The successive governments rigorously implemented the policy.
-With the regime change in 2014, there was an upgrade of the ‘Look East Policy’ to ‘Act East Policy’.
+With the regime change in 2014, there was an upgrade of the ‘Look East Policy’ to the ‘Act East Policy’.

 - The India-ASEAN relationship and ties go way back in history.
 Culturally, Southeast Asia has borrowed heavily from India and there were even Indian kings who went to Southeast Asian lands and established new dynasties there.